 Storm Sewer System Infrastructure Needs Study

-The City of Port Colborne has approximately 96 kilometers of storm sewers plus multiple networks of ditches and swales.
 The City’s previous storm sewer master plan was completed in 1978; thus the City was in need of an up-to-date assessment of storm sewer servicing needs, and a sustainable means of financing the required capital investments and maintenance works.

 The study objectives included the following: